 Entering the infinite time cheat in the old ZX Spectrum game Spindizzy (not part of the Dizzy series) would remove one of the jewels, rendering the game Unwinnable and basically relegating it to one giant explore-em-up.

 Gruntz had an odd variation on this where cheat codes worked perfectly, but if you used any of them, you could no longer save your game.

 One of the easiest ways to get through particularly difficult courtroom sections in the Phoenix Wright: Ace Attorney series is to take advantage of Save Scumming to keep you "health bar" at comfortable levels.
 One section in the third game's second case, however, is deliberately set up to trip you up if you do that.
 You are only allowed to press one statement in the current testimony: a wrong press results in a game over.
 The problem?
 Every result starts with the exact same line from Godot, which is about all you think you need to see to know that you have to reset the game again.

 The final case on the second game used a similar trick when presenting a decisive witness and piece of evidence: every input would net the first identical lines from the Judge and Edgeworth, only to change if you got it right and kept reading.

-The very last evidence-presentation of the third game will, similarly, begin with the same lines (I don't know what that evidence is supposed to mean) even going straight up to an close-up on your adversary before he waits for your rebuttal.
+The very last evidence-presentation of the third game will, similarly, begin with the same lines, even going straight up to an close-up on your adversary before he waits for your rebuttal.

 The amateur RMXP RPG Phylomortis: Avante Guarde would scramble the data on all your save files and boot you out of the game if you tried to cheat by editing any of the game's data files through the editor.
 Needless to say, the creator looked down on cheating.